DigiPie/DigiCourse/DEVELOP.md

 1. Check that you are in the directory _src_.
 2. Run this project on your local server by running `npm start`.
 3. Open `localhost:3000` in your web browser.
 You should see a login page.
-Please see below for demonstration accounts.
+Please see below for example accounts.
 4. Stop the server by using `CTRL + C`.

-## Demonstration accounts
+## Example accounts
 | Type | Username | Password |
 |-----|:---:|----:|
 |Professor|P0000002G|CS2102CS2102|